 Chemical Safety, and Compliance in ManufacturingPosted on 20th April 2020

-Control of Substances Hazardous to Health (COSHH) is a law that tells employers how to control substances that can be hazardous to the health of their employees.
-It’s a way for employers to recognise different ways to reduce workers exposure and prevent contact with the substances.
-It gives the employer questions to answer about their workplaces, such as,
+What is COSHH?
+COSHH stands for Control of Substances Hazardous to Health.
+Furthermore, COSHH is a law that instructs employers on how to handle substances that are hazardous to the health of their employees.
+COSHH helps employers to identify ways to prevent employee contact with substances.
+Also, it gives the employers questions to answer about their workplace.
+For example:

 - What are the health hazards?

-- How do you prevent them from harming a worker’s health?
+- How do you prevent them from harming the health of your employees?

 How should COSHH chemicals be stored?

 Storing certain chemicals together can be dangerous.
-If they were to spill and mix, it can cause a chemical reaction that produces toxic gases, which can cause whoever breathes it in serious illness and even death.
+When some chemicals mix, they create a chemical reaction that produces toxic gases.
+These gases can cause serious illness and even death when inhaled.

-Corrosive chemicals are to be stored in specialist storage facilities.
+Also, you need to store corrosive chemicals in specialist storage facilities.
 The tanks and containers that the chemicals are stored in, must be routinely inspected to make sure that they haven’t been compromised by leaks and corrosion.

 With most chemicals and hazardous materials, the area that they are stored in needs to be well ventilated.
 If there was ever a leak or spillage in the facility, then the air inside would be contaminated by the hazardous substance.
 Good ventilation means that there is a way of reducing the concentration of hazardous substances in the air.

-If you want to know more about how we can help you, get in touch today.
+Want to learn more about how we can help you?
+Get in touch today.

 Back to news